Webinar Planning Template

 Establish a post-event plan to continue the conversation with those that attended your event.
 Providing additional content post-webinar helps push conversion for attendees who are on the fence.
 At the minimum, you should have an email campaign for post event follow-up.

-Cross-collaboration with other teams, such as ensuring post-event data is appropriately integrated into your CRM for your sales team to conduct post-event outreach.
+- Cross collaboration with other teams, such as ensuring post-event data is appropriately integrated with your CRM

 The event is over, and it is time to measure your efforts.
 During the goal-setting phase, you should have established what metrics and values you are looking for.
 Now is the time to review those values and evaluate your wins and losses.
 If this is your first webinar, don’t be hard on yourself if the outcomes are not what you expected.
 Brand awareness and trust take time; the best way to do that is to keep consistently producing more webinars.
 Each webinar will offer you new insights and new values that you look into measuring.